ADGEfficiency/dotfiles/README.md

 # Dotfiles

-Setup and configuration for a terminal based developer workflow on either Ubuntu or macOS:
+Setup and configuration for a terminal based developer workflow:

 - Neovim for text editing,
 - Zsh for shell,
 - Nix for package management.

-This repo should be cloned into `$HOME`.
+This repo should be cloned into `$HOME` and set as `$XDG_CONFIG_HOME`.

 ## Setup Dotfiles